Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

 Is your child’s school not on our current list?
 Let us know and we’ll reach out to see about starting your very own GTS After School program!

-GTS has partnered with the Dollard Centre for the Arts to offer GTS West – a new series of theatre classes for youth in the West Island!
-After very successful inaugural Fall & Winter Sessions, we are excited to return once more for the Spring Session and to remain IN-PERSON!
-Our unique GTS experience will run on Saturdays from April 23rd to June 11th, 2022.
+GTS is back for another year with our partners the Dollard Centre for the Arts to offer GTS West – an engaging series of theatre classes for youth in the West Island!
+After very successful inaugural season last year where we offered sessions for the Fall, Winter & Spring, we are excited to once again offer the unique GTS experience to youth in the West Island!
+Join us for theatre fun in our in-person Fall Session which runs on Saturdays from October 15th to December 10th, 2022.
 The classes are:

 For more information, please visit the Dollard Centre for the Arts.